Ingrian phonology: Vowel reduction

+Although some vowels merge in the process of reduction, speakers do generally have the knowledge of the original (unreduced) vowel quality.

 Vowel harmony

 Ingrian, just like its closest relatives Finnish and Karelian, has the concept of vowel harmony.
 The principle of this morphophonetic phenomenon is that vowels in a word consisting of one root are all either front or back.
 As such, no native words can have any of the vowels {a, o, u} together with any of the vowels {ä, ö, y}.

 To harmonise formed words, any suffix containing one of these six vowels have two separate forms: a front vowel form and a back vowel form.
 Compare the following two words, formed using the suffix -kas: liivakas ("sandy") from liiva ("sand") and iäkäs ("elderly") from ikä ("age").

 The vowels {e, i} are considered neutral and can co-occur with both types of vowels.
 However, stems with these vowels are always front vowel harmonic: kivekäs ("rocky") from kivi ("rock").

 Compound words don't have to abide by the rules of vowel harmony, since they consist of two stems: rantakivi ("coastal stone") from ranta ("coast") + kivi ("stone").